dave-andersen/pisearch/README.md

 	cd pisearch
         export GOPATH=`/bin/pwd`
-	go install cmd      (command-line search interface)
+	go install pi       (command-line search interface)
 	go install piweb    (web-based/json search code)
 	go install pipack   (utility to pack and unpack BCD)

 	go test pisearch   (requires a pi file - see pisearch_test.go)

+Optionally:

+	go install pigen    (generate pi using the Chudnovsky algorithm)

+pigen depends on an external package that you must install using go get:

+	go get github.com/cznic/mathutil

 Of course, you can also check out the pi search code into a subdirectory of your GOPATH, adjusting things as needed for your setup.
+To verify that you've got things running, try some commands such as:

+	pi search 1415
+	pi count 99999